 So what is the role of the teacher in a one-to-one program?

 The one-to-one concept negates the need for teachers to plan rote lectures and hope their students grasp the concept as presented.
 Instead, teachers plan lessons and activities incorporating digital resources, and guide their students through coursework geared toward their unique needs.
-When teachers understand one-to-one technology, they can then spend more time with small groups and individual students, guiding them through their lessons and giving personalized attention rather than planning and delivering lectures.
+When teachers understand one-to-one technology, they can then spend more time with small groups and individual students, guiding them through their lessons and giving one on one instruction rather than planning and delivering lectures.

 Understandably, one of the most significant concerns administrators and school boards have when considering one-to-one technology in schools is the price tag associated with it.
 After all, the "one-student-one-laptop" philosophy can add up quickly.